VictorTaelin/swarm-js/README.md

     - Directory:

-        To upload a directory, just call `swarm.upload(directory)`, where directory is an object mapping paths to entries, those containing a mime-type and the data (a buffer).
+        To upload a directory, just call `swarm.upload(directory)`, where directory is an object mapping paths to entries, those containing a mime-type and the data (Uint8Array or UTF-8 String).

         ```javascript
         const dir = {